python/devguide/developer-workflow/psrt.rst

 **The vulnerability coordination process is:**

-* Determine whether the report constitutes a vulnerability.
+* Coordinator will determine whether the report constitutes a vulnerability.
 If the report isn't a vulnerability, the reporter should be notified appropriately.
 Close the GHSA report, the report can be reopened if sufficient evidence that the report is a vulnerability is later obtained.

 * After a vulnerability report is accepted, a CVE ID must be assigned.
-If this is not done automatically, then a CVE ID can be obtained by sending an email to ``cna@python.org``.
+If this is not done automatically, then a CVE ID can be obtained by the coordinator sending an email to ``cna@python.org``.
   No details about the vulnerability report need to be shared with the PSF CNA for a CVE ID to be reserved.

-* Once a CVE ID is assigned, the CVE ID and acceptance can be shared with the reporter.
-  Use this CVE ID for referencing the vulnerability.
-Ask the reporter if they'd like to be credited publicly for the report and if so, how they'd like to be credited.
-  Add this information to the GitHub Security Advisory.

-* If the report is a vulnerability, determine the severity of the vulnerability.
+* If the report is a vulnerability, the coordinator will determine the severity of the vulnerability.
 Severity is one of:
   **Low**, **Medium**, **High**, and **Critical**.
 Coordinators can use their knowledge of the code, how the code is likely used, or another mechanism like CVSS for determining a severity.
 Add this information to the GitHub Security Advisory.

+* Once a CVE ID is assigned, the coordinator will share the acceptance and CVE ID with the reporter.
+  Use this CVE ID for referencing the vulnerability.
+The coordinator will ask the reporter if the reporter would like to be credited publicly for the report and if so, how they would like to be credited.
+  Add this information to the GitHub Security Advisory.

-* Author the vulnerability advisory text.
+* The coordinator authors the vulnerability advisory text.
 The advisory must include the following information:

   * Title should be a brief description of the vulnerability and affected component (for example, "Buffer over-read in SSLContext.set_npn_protocols()")